 Our board of directors follows the categorical independence standards based on the NYSE listing standards and the SEC rules and regulations as described in our corporate governance guidelines.
 The guidelines contain the categorical standards our board uses to make its determination as to the materiality of the relationships of each of our directors.
 Our board has determined, in its judgment, that all of our non-employee directors, except Mr. David Skarie, are independent directors as defined in the NYSE listing standards and the SEC rules and regulations.
 The board determined that Mr. Skarie is not an independent director since he previously served as co-CEO and President of Ralcorp Holdings, Inc. ("Ralcorp"), our former parent company, until December 2011.
+We anticipate that Mr. Skarie will be determined to be independent as of December 2014.

 The independent members of the board of directors meet regularly without the presence of management.
 These sessions are normally held following or in conjunction with regular board meetings.
 The lead independent director, or the chairman of the committee then in session, acts as the presiding director during executive sessions.
-As the Chairman of our Corporate Governance and Compensation Committee, Mr. David Banks currently serves as our lead independent director.
+As the Chairman of our Corporate Governance and Compensation Committee, Mr. Robert Grote currently serves as our lead independent director.